Janenjihia/Gitsearch/README.md

 #### By Jane Njihia

-![This is an image](./src/assets/PROJECTSNIPPET.png) This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+![This is an image](./src/assets/PROJECTSNIPPET.png)

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

 ## Requirements
-Make sure you have access to a computer make sure you have access to the internet
+ -Make sure you have access to a computer
+ -make sure you have access to the internet
-Create a GitHub account
+ -Create a GitHub account

 ## Technologies Used
-Technologies Used
-HTML - Which was used to build the structure of the page CSS - Which was used for styling and layout
-Typescript - Which was used to for the site's logic and functionality
+ -HTML - Which was used to build the structure of the page -CSS - Which was used for styling and layout -Typescript - Which was used to for the site's logic and functionality

 ## License